Jeunese/jeunese.github.io/docs/style-guide.md

 ### Keep content short and simple

-Shorter paragraphs, sentences, and words are easier to scan, easier to understand, and are more accessible to people who struggle with reading.
-Even advanced readers benefit from short and simple language because it results in faster processing and better comprehension.With this in mind, aim to:
+Shorter paragraphs, sentences, and words are easier to scan, easier to understand, and more accessible to people who struggle with reading.
+Even advanced readers benefit from short and simple language because it results in faster processing and better comprehension.
+With this in mind, aim to:

 - Write short sentences, and keep to a limit:
     - For online documentation, write sentences that are no more than 28 words.